ariansyahyutama/kubernetes-cluster/ckad-3.md

 - Well-established outside Red Hat environments

 The industry trend is moving toward open standards and specialized tools like CRI-O, though Docker continues to maintain significant market presence due to its established ecosystem and user familiarity.

+# rkt (Rocket): Summary

+## Overview
+rkt (pronounced "rocket") is a container runtime that emerged as an alternative to Docker.
+Announced by CoreOS in 2014, it was developed with a focus on enhanced security, openness, and interoperability compared to early Docker implementations.

+## Key Features
+- Command-line interface for running containers
+- Support for multiple container formats (Docker, appc, OCI)
+- Deployment of immutable pods
+- Based on the App Container (appc) specification
+- Designed with security and openness as primary objectives

+## Historical Context
+rkt was created to address perceived issues with Docker's initial approach to containers, particularly around security and standards compliance.
+While many of rkt's innovative features were eventually matched by Docker improvements, it never achieved the same level of widespread adoption.

+## Current Status
+rkt has officially been archived:
+- Development ceased after Red Hat acquired CoreOS
+- Resources were redirected to focus on CRI-O instead
+- It became the first CNCF project to be formally archived
+- The codebase remains available for forking, but no active development is occurring

+## Legacy
+Despite its discontinued status, rkt played an important role in the container ecosystem:
+- Pushed the industry toward more open standards
+- Influenced security improvements in container runtimes
+- Temporarily positioned as a potential Docker replacement before CRI-O gained prominence